Criminal Record Check

 Please be advised of the following:

-Some police services include information regarding police contact under the Mental Health Act as part of the VSS process; others do not.
-The Peel District School Board treats all information it receives through the Criminal Record Check and VSS process consistent with its obligations under the Ontario Human Rights Code.
-Unless and until the board policy is changed, the applicant is not specifically required by the Board to disclose information regarding police contact under the Mental Health Act.
+- Some police services include information regarding police contact under the Mental Health Act as part of the VSC process; others do not.
+The Peel District School Board treats all information it receives through the Criminal Record Check and VSC process consistent with its obligations under the Ontario Human Rights Code.
+Unless and until the Board policy is changed, the applicant is not specifically required by the Board to disclose information regarding police contact under the Mental Health Act.

 Should the applicant submit a Criminal Record Check showing evidence of a police record, confirmation of his/her duties will be postponed pending a review of the information.
 A police record will not necessarily disqualify the applicant.
 The Peel District School Board reserves the right to request the applicant to provide additional information with regard to his/her application for duties.
 The final decision will be made by the Director of Human Resources Support Services in consultation with the “Criminal Record Check Management Review Committee”.